 - Loan Forgiveness: Some institutions provide full mortgage loan debt relief (forgiveness) after a specific number of years – assisting home owner stay in their home for longer periods of time.

-If you have served in any branch of the Military, you can apply for a VA loan which will, typically allow you to receive a lower interest rate and 0% down on your home.
+If you have served or are serving in any branch of the Military, you can apply for a VA loan which will, typically allow you to receive a lower interest rate and 0% down on your home.

 2. Pay your bills regularly and on time.
 Lenders will appreciate a responsible borrower.
-Additionally, when you pay on time and your entire bill you will have a better credit score, which, in turn will help you get a better interest rate.
+Additionally, when you pay on time and your entire bill due you will have a better credit score, which, in turn will help you get a better interest rate when refinancing.

 - If your student debt is a foreseeable major obstacle in your future, consider enrolling in an income-based repayment program (specifically for federal loans) or defer your payments for a later date.
 Keep in mind deferments often cause interest rates to be raised.